 The anecdote that perfectly illustrates Sutherland’s genius goes back to a seemingly innocuous observation.
 One day, while examining a human skull, Sutherland noticed that the skull bones were not fused together, as commonly believed, but exhibited subtle mobility.
 This triggered deep reflection and led to the evolution of cranioosteopathy.

-William Garner Sutherland brought an extraordinary perspective to osteopathy by developing the theory of “ primary respiratory movement ” (MRP).
+William Garner Sutherland brought an extraordinary perspective to osteopathy by developing the theory of “ primary respiratory movement ” (PRM).
 According to Sutherland, the bones of the skull are not static but rather undergo subtle movements in response to the circulation of cerebrospinal fluid that surrounds the brain and spinal cord.
 This innovative concept creates a fascinating parallel with the movement of waves in the ocean.

 Imagine the skull as a calm sea, with the cranial bones being the gentle waves that move in harmony.
-MRP, comparable to the ebb and flow of waves, represents a rhythmic movement essential to health.
-Just as waves shape the beach, MRP influences the structure and function of the body.
+PRM, comparable to the ebb and flow of waves, represents a rhythmic movement essential to health.
+Just as waves shape the beach, PRM influences the structure and function of the body.
 The fluidity of the cerebrospinal fluid, like the ocean rocking the waves, maintains a rhythmic coherence which promotes balance and regulation of the body.

-This analogy between the MRP and the movement of waves underlines the dynamics inherent to cranio-osteopathy.
+This analogy between the PRM and the movement of waves underlines the dynamics inherent to cranio-osteopathy.
 Like an ever-changing ocean, the skull, according to Sutherland, is the seat of life in motion, reflecting the vitality that underpins overall health.
 Thus, cranioosteopathy offers a poetic vision of the human body, connecting internal rhythms to those of nature, expanding our understanding of health and healing.

 William Garner Sutherland was a renowned American osteopath, known for his in-depth exploration of the connections between the skull and visceral system.
 His innovative vision led to the development of cranial therapy, a specific branch of osteopathy.